DoubleStackedMind/osm-geojson/README.md

 # OSM 2 GeoJSON

-Note: I displayed only some attributes from the features for the case study.

 ## 🚀 How to create the geolocation box
 To get the geolocation box, you only need 2 clicks, northwestern click and a southeastern click. example below: